 The St. Paul’s Bay resort is in the northern part of the island, comprising Qawra, Bugibba and St. Paul’s Bay village located 25 minutes away from Malta International Airport 20 minutes away from the capital city Valletta, St. Julian’s and Sliema.

-Both the Sunflower Hotel, and our 4 star sister hotel the Santana Hotel, are on the Qawra peninsula within a few minutes walk from a 2.5 km stretch of promenade.
+The Sunflower Hotel is located on the Qawra peninsula within a few minutes walk from a 2.5 km stretch of promenade.
 Qawra hosts a number of shops, supermarkets, restaurants, bars, a cinema and a casino, as well as a vast array of water sport facilities.
-This popular all year round resort offers easy access to the rest of the island with a bus terminus situated just two minutes walk from the Hotel Santana and ten minutes from Sunflower Hotel.
+This popular all year round resort offers easy access to the rest of the island with a bus terminus. a ten minute walk from Sunflower Hotel.
 Qawra is also very close to the rural areas of Wardija and Mellieha, offering interesting country and scenic walking trails.
 The popular resort of St. Julians which is a mecca for nightlife is only a 20 minute drive away.